 Although Reptile is a work of fiction, the producers made considerable efforts to ensure that the film seemed and felt authentic.
 Certainly, both Del Toro and Singer put forth effort to make the picture ring true to the genre of the detective story.
 Although real-life crimes don’t often have happy endings, fans of shows like Reptile may rest comfortably knowing that the situation has been rectified.

-“Reptile” Is Inspired By Crime Classics Flim
+“Reptile” Is Inspired By Crime Classics Film

 A series of events precipitated by Summer’s murder caused jaded detective Tommy Nichols (Benicio del Toro) to ruminate over his whole career in Reptile.
 Nichols and his associate Dan Cleary (Ato Essendoh) uncover a group of suspects who were related to Summer in her last days, despite Judy (Alicia Silverstone) worrying that he has gotten himself in too deep.
 Is it her lover Will (Justin Timberlake), who appears preoccupied with work rather than mourning the loss of his partner?
 Is it possible that Will’s (Frances Fisher’s) conduct was affected by his controlling mother, Camille?
 Sam, Summer’s ex-husband (Karl Glusman), is mixed up in a drug transaction; what happens to him?
 Who is Eli Phillips (Michael Pitt), the enigmatic figure who seems to be at odds with both Will and Summer?